The-code-giant/llm-optimizer/memory/docker.md

 ## 1. Overview

-The LLM Optimizer uses a comprehensive Docker setup for development and production environments.
+The Clever Search uses a comprehensive Docker setup for development and production environments.
 The implementation includes:

 - **Multi-service architecture** with PostgreSQL, Redis, Express backend, and Next.js frontend
 - **Hot reload** for both frontend and backend development